Understanding Female Osteoporosis

 While estrogen plays the biggest part in bone health from a hormonal standpoint, progesterone, testosterone, and DHEA are protective of bones, as well.

-- Our doctors replace estrogen, progesterone, testosterone, and DHEA to healthy levels.
+- Our providers replace estrogen, progesterone, testosterone, and DHEA to healthy levels.

 - We encourage you to make sure you’re getting enough weight-bearing exercise.

-- Our doctors make recommendations regarding supplements like calcium, magnesium, and vitamin D.
+- Our providers make recommendations regarding supplements like calcium, magnesium, and vitamin D.

-- If necessary, our doctors provide treatment for excess cortisol production caused by stress, as too much cortisol reduces new bone formation.
+- If necessary, our providers provide treatment for excess cortisol production caused by stress, as too much cortisol reduces new bone formation.

 Osteoporosis isn’t inevitable.
 With hormone replacement therapy, an active lifestyle, and proper nutrition, your bones can stay strong and healthy for life.
 If you’ve already been diagnosed with osteoporosis or osteopenia, don’t despair.
 We have successfully improved bone density in many of our clients.
 We can do the same for you.